Guest Post by Neena Abraham

 Dalit Panther Party was formed in Maharashtra, India and was inspired by the Black Panther movement in America.
 The Dalit Panthers protested against the varna (caste) system in India.

-- Social Activist Kamaladevi Chattopadhyay travelled in the USA to meet African American activists.
+- Social Activist Kamaladevi Chattopadhyay traveled in the USA to meet African American activists.

 Kamaladevi Chattopadhyay, an Indian social reformer and arts advocate, spent two years in the United States where she connected with African American civil rights activists and feminists.
 They shared common values in fighting racism, imperialism, and gender-based discrimination.

-Did you know these 5 cool facts?
+Did you know these 5 cool facts about Black and South Asian History?
+Find us on Pinterest, Instagram, and Facebook @growingupguptas and on Twitter @growingupgupta.
 Post a comment.
 Share this post!
 Like our content?
 Subscribe!